The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): The AtLAST design study

+The mechanical pointing accuracy is the residual deviation of the telescope's orientation relative to an astronomical source when slewing from an arbitrary location elsewhere on the celestial hemisphere.
+The pointing stability is the accuracy at which the pointing direction to the source can be maintained over the maximum time period of a continuous measurement of the source.
+The demands on the pointing stability are usually higher than the mechanical pointing accuracy during the acquisition of the source.
+Due to the large surface area of the primary mirror, the requirement of high frequency operations, and the unsheltered structure of AtLAST, the pointing requirements may be some of the most challenging requirements for AtLAST.

+{Like the large aperture mm-wave telescopes mentioned below,} we anticipate that AtLAST will rely on an astronomical pointing model for corrections to achieve its pointing accuracy requirements, ensuring a source is well within the width of the main beam of the (sub)millimeter telescope. {We therefore set a corrected pointing requirement of 0.5-1\arcsec\ at the highest frequencies for AtLAST.
+Prior experience shows that the mechanical pointing error can be improved upon by a factor $\sim 7\times$ using an astronomical-source-based pointing correction/look-up table.
+We degrade this improvement factor to 2.5-5$\times$ to be conservative, yielding a 2\farcs5 mechanical pointing requirement. \cite{Reichert2024} discusses in detail the 100\arcsec\ mechanical pointing accuracy passively achievable and lists approaches that may enable this 2\farcs5 requirement to be met.}

-We set a requirement of 2\arcsec\ for the pointing accuracy, driven by the demonstrated results using astronomical pointing models for essentially all (sub-)mm telescopes yet built.
-For instance, the 64-m Sardinia Radio Telescope \citep[SRT;][]{Prandoni2017}, which will observe at frequencies up to 116~GHz, achieves 13\arcsec\ uncorrected mechanical pointing accuracy, but has demonstrated 2\arcsec\ pointing accuracy when corrected with a standard astronomical pointing model.
-Similarly, using the 100-m Green Bank Telescope (GBT), \cite{White2022} demonstrated they could correct the root mean square (RMS) error to 1\farcs2 accuracy using an astrometrically corrected pointing model.
-This is a dramatic improvement over the previous pointing model corrected value of 2\farcs8 \citep{Prestage2009}.
-The GBT also observes up to 116~GHz, where it has a beam FWHM of 8\farcs5, and was designed to achieve an uncorrected pointing accuracy $\approx 9\arcsec$.
-Both examples highlight the commendable levels of improvement (by factors of $\approx 7\times$ better) attainable with standard astronomical pointing models applied to large aperture telescopes.
+{Our expectation of improving by a factor of $\sim$ 2.5-5$\times$ our mechanical pointing accuracy requirement by introducing a pointing look-up table is based on demonstrated results from existing large (sub)millimeter telescope facilities successfully applying this strategy.} For instance, the 64-m Sardinia Radio Telescope \citep[SRT;][]{Prandoni2017}, which will observe at frequencies up to 116~GHz, achieves 13\arcsec\ mechanical pointing accuracy, but has demonstrated 2\arcsec\ overall pointing accuracy when corrected with a standard astronomical pointing model.
+Similarly, the 100-m Green Bank Telescope (GBT), which observes up to 116~GHz with a 8\farcs5 beam, was designed to achieve an uncorrected pointing accuracy $\approx 9\arcsec$. \cite{White2022} demonstrated, however, that they could correct the root mean square error to 1\farcs2 accuracy using an astrometrically corrected pointing model for the GBT.
+This is a dramatic improvement over the previous pointing-model-corrected value of 2\farcs8 \citep{Prestage2009}.
+These commendable levels of improvement (by factors of $\approx 7\times$ better) indicate that our expected improvement relative to mechanical pointing for AtLAST should also be achievable.